droukin-jobs/smartpay01/README.md

 ---
 ## 3 INSTALL

-After successful compilation the  binary "sp\_server" will be available in the project root directory.
+After successful compilation the  binary `sp_server` will be available in the project root directory.
 Copy it wherever seems suitable.

 ---
 ## 4 USAGE